 Photo Stops: Conoco Tower Station & U-Drop Inn Cafe, Leaning Water Tower

-Visit Devil’s Rope Barbed Wire and Rt 66 Museum
+Visit Devil’s Rope Barbed Wire and Route 66 Museum in Mclean, TX

 Dinner included at Big Texan Steak Ranch